SoluiNet/SoluiNet.DevTools/docs/BUILD.md

 # Multi-Platform Build System

-This document describes the multi-platform build system for SoluiNet.DevTools.Console, which supports building and packaging for Windows, Linux, and macOS on both x64 and ARM64 architectures.
+This document describes the multi-platform build system for SoluiNet.DevTools.Console, which supports building and packaging for Windows, Linux, and macOS on both x64 and ARM64 architectures using the .NET 8.0 CLI.

 ## Overview

 The build system consists of:
-- **Build Scripts**: Cross-platform scripts for building the application
+- **dotnet CLI Commands**: Modern .NET CLI-based build process
+- **Cross-Platform Scripts**: Platform-agnostic build automation
 - **CI/CD Pipeline**: GitHub Actions workflow for automated builds and testing
 - **Packaging Scripts**: Platform-specific packaging for distribution
 - **Testing Framework**: Automated testing across platforms and architectures

+## dotnet CLI Build Commands

+All builds use the modern dotnet CLI instead of MSBuild for cross-platform compatibility.

 ## Prerequisites